Medicaid → Medicaid Coverage → Attaining Coverage Through a Medicaid State Plan

 Michigan

-Michigan finalized a SPA, effective as of July 1, 2023, to secure federal Medicaid matching funds for the National DPP lifestyle change program.
+Michigan finalized a SPA, effective as of July 1, 2023, to secure federal Medicaid matching funds for the National DPP lifestyle change program (pages 442 and 915).
 The SPA creates a new provider type to allow CDC-recognized organizations to be reimbursed by Medicaid.
 To learn more about how Michigan is covering the National DPP lifestyle change program in its Medicaid program see the Michigan State Story of Medicaid Coverage page of the Coverage Toolkit and the MDHHS Michigan Medicaid Policy Bulletin.

 Michigan’s Medicaid State Plan Language (see page 441):